okta/okta.github.io/_source/_posts/2019-04-30-store-data-firebase-aspnet-mvc-csharp.md

 Okta.AspNet
 ```

 Add the Okta account access to your **Web.config** file under the **appSettings** section.
-Use the code below, replacing the Okta client ID and secret with your specific app’s Okta credentials you generated in the portal earlier.
+Use the code below, replacing the Okta client ID and secret with your specific app's Okta credentials you generated in the portal earlier.

 ```csharp
 <!-- 1.
 Replace these values with your Okta configuration -->